wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 const myMap = new Map();
 ```

-In order to add items to a map, we have the following APIs:
+In order to add items to a map, there are the following APIs:
 - set `.set()`
 - has `.has()`
 - delete `.delete()`